GameProcessors.com

 Disposable Rubber Gloves

-Protect yourself from bacteria and potential disease transmission during field dressing.
-Keep a box of nitrile or latex gloves in your pack — they're cheap and essential.
+Lightweight latex or nitrile gloves worn while gutting to protect yourself from bacteria and potential disease transmission.
+Keep a box in your pack — they're cheap and essential.
+Available in wrist-length and shoulder-length.

 LOOK FOR:Nitrile (more durable than latex), box of 50+ for multi-day hunts